KushajveerSingh/personal-website/docs/product-design/freelance.md

 ---

+**Don't market.
+Don't sell. _Be helpful_.**

-## Overview
+## Goals

--   Why you are struggling to find clients.
+1. Why you are struggling to find clients.
--   Define the market you wish to target.
+2. Define the market you wish to target.
--   Get the attention of your audience.
+3. Get the attention of your audience.
--   Get permission for ongoing contact.
+4. Get permission for ongoing contact.
--   Maintain and growing your audience.
+5. Maintain and growing your audience.
--   Turn leads into projects.
+6. Turn leads into projects.

 ## What we want from marketing